Updated: February 6, 2026

 Lisbon is the perfect balance between tradition and modernity, combining rich cultural experiences with state-of-the-art amenities.
 You are also within striking distance of beautiful beaches, excellent healthcare, and essential services and amenities.

-One of the best retirement homes close to Lisbon is Life Plan Resorts, where you’ll have an array of activities on offer – 100 activities in total, from tennis to golf – and where you’ll feel part of the community very easily, with rehabilitation, pet spas, and a fine dining restaurant serving up exceptional food.
+One of the best senior homes close to Lisbon is Life Plan Resorts.
+At Life Plan Resorts, you’ll have an array of activities on offer – 100 activities in total, from tennis to golf – and you’ll feel part of the community very easily, with rehabilitation, pet spas, and a fine dining restaurant serving up exceptional food.
 There is also an excellent hotel for family visits to maintain strong family bonds.

 If you are looking to retire in one of the most beautiful capitals in Europe, Lisbon can deliver.
-You will find world-class retirement homes in Lisbon, Portugal.
+If you are seeking options, consider assisted living in Lisbon, Portugal, where you’ll have several options.
+You should have no problems finding world-class retirement homes in Lisbon, Portugal.

 Porto